truemagic-coder/solana-agent/README.md

 - **Transparency**: Extracted insights are accessible and reviewable
 - **Customizable Thresholds**: Adjust what qualifies as a valuable insight worth sharing

+When collective memory is enabled, the system extracts valuable factual knowledge that can benefit all users, while carefully avoiding personal or sensitive information.
+For environments with stricter privacy requirements, the feature can be completely disabled.

 ## Time Awareness

-Solana Agent's time awareness system ensures your AI agents always provide chronologically accurate responses:
+Solana Agent's time awareness system ensures your AI assistants always provide chronologically accurate responses based on each user's timezone:

-- **Automatic Time Integration**: All agents automatically have access to accurate time information
+- **User-Based Time Context**: Pass user timezone directly in conversation requests
 - **Global Time Management**: Get precise time in any timezone using NTP synchronization
-- **Timezone Configuration**: Set per-agent or system-wide default timezones
-- **Scheduling Support**: Enhanced date-time processing for setting reminders and appointments
+- **Timezone Preservation**: Maintains timezone context during agent handoffs
+- **Default Fallbacks**: Configurable defaults at both agent and swarm levels
-- **Contextual Date Awareness**: All agents understand "today," "next week," or "in 3 days" contextually
+- **Contextual Date Awareness**: All agents understand "today," "next week," or "in 3 days" relative to user's timezone

-When collective memory is enabled, the system extracts valuable factual knowledge that can benefit all users, while carefully avoiding personal or sensitive information.
-For environments with stricter privacy requirements, the feature can be completely disabled.

 ## Why Choose Solana Agent Over LangChain?